tmthyln/MahjongTiles.jl/docs/src/tiles.md

 !!! info

-    This is a more internal implementation detail and is subject to change in future versions.
+    This is an internal implementation detail and is subject to change in future versions.

 This is the current way that suits are implemented.
 All suit types inherit from a single abstract type
 ```@docs